 Anubis

 The portrayal of a dog for Anubis most likely originated from observing bodies being removed from shallow graves.
-Anubis had a great desire to protect them from such a horrible fate and manifested himself as the creature.
+Anubis greatly desired to protect them from such a horrible fate and manifested himself as the creature.

 Horus

 Horus was the son of Isis and Osiris.
-He was also known to be the mortal enemy of Set, who killed his father.
-Horus was worshipped all over Egypt, especially in Edfu, where his temple is located and still stands today.
+Horus, who killed his father, is also known as Set’s mortal enemy.
+He was worshipped all over Egypt, especially in Edfu, where his temple is located and still stands today.

-Another common portrayal of Horus is the “Eye of Horus“.
-Horus’s eyes were said to be the sun and the moon until later, when he became more strongly associated with the sun and the god of the sun, Ra.
+Another typical portrayal of Horus is the “Eye of Horus.”
+Originally, Horus’s eyes were said to be the sun and the moon, but later, he became more strongly associated with the sun and the god of the sun, Ra.
 The Eye of Horus symbolised health, protection, and restoration.

-The Eye of Horus was mentioned in Egyptian legends as being lost during a battle between Set and Horus, then being restored by Hathor.
+Egyptian legends mention the Eye of Horus being lost during a battle between Set and Horus and then restored by Hathor.

 Isis